d1opensource/fairlight/README.md

 // friends.data === null
 // friends.loading === false

-// note that `refetch` will be a NOOP at this time: friendsQueryActions.refetch()
+// note that `refetch` will be a NOOP: friendsQueryActions.refetch()
 ```